bozboz/jam/README.md

 ### 3.4.
 Canonical Paths

 Every entity with a link builder will have a canonical path which most of the time will be the path you'll want to use when linking to it from other pages/menus.
-When fetching a list of entities to link to you should use the `withCanonicalPath` scope in order to eager load the it and then use `$entity->canonical_path` to output it.
+When querying entities you should use the `withCanonicalPath` scope in order to eager load it or when working with a collection use the `loadCanonicalPath` method to lazy load it.
+Use `$entity->canonical_path` to output it.

 ### 3.5.
 Value Retrieval